SRES-653-119

 What it does

-This Senate resolution designates March 21, 2026, as "National Women in Agriculture Day."
-It formally recognizes the contributions of women in agriculture as producers, educators, leaders, and mentors.
-The resolution carries no legal enforcement power, creates no new programs, and appropriates no funds.
+This resolution designates March 21, 2026, as "National Women in Agriculture Day."
+It recognizes women's contributions to U.S. agriculture as producers, educators, leaders, and mentors, and encourages citizens to acknowledge those contributions.
+The resolution carries no legal mandates, appropriations, or regulatory changes.

 Who benefits